Tornado Egg Omelette

 Yolks: Egg yolks are added for an extra load of protein and creaminess.
 Its bright yellow color makes the omelet look vibrant.

-Dashi: A common Japanese seasoning ingredient, dashi granules pack umami flavors into the eggs.
-It is subtle but you would know that it is there.
+Dashi powder: A common Japanese seasoning ingredient, dashi granules pack umami flavors into the eggs.
+It is subtle, but you wouldn’t know that it is there.
 If not available, this can be substituted with salt.

-Oil: Helps to prevent the tornado egg omelette from sticking into the pan and easily sliding off and being twirled.
-Any flavorless oil such as canola, sunflower seed, peanut, grape seed, or avocado oil will do.
+Oil: Helps to prevent the tornado egg omelette from sticking to the pan and easily sliding off and being twirled.
+Any flavorless oil, such as canola, sunflower seed, peanut, grape seed, or avocado oil, will do.

 Fried Rice